joemeadway/joemeadway.github.io/_posts/2016-04-23-github-pages-jekyll-setup-on-windows.md

 categories: jekyll github-pages windows
 ---

-There was a similar error on Windows, where multiple ruby gems couldn't be built.
+Trying to run the Github pages gem on Windows resulted in a similar error to that found on Ubuntu - multiple ruby gems couldn't be built.
 The actual error message was
 {% highlight shell %}
 Gem::InstallError: The 'json' native gem requires installed build tools.
 {% endhighlight %}